mealie-recipes/mealie/docs/docs/documentation/getting-started/authentication/oidc.md

 ## Examples

-Example configurations for several Identity Providers have been provided by the Community in the [GitHub Discussions](https://github.com/mealie-recipes/mealie/discussions?discussions_q=is%3Aopen+OAuth+setup).
-If you don't see your provider and have successfully set it up, please consider creating your own post so that others can have a smoother setup.
+Example configurations for several Identity Providers have been provided by the Community in the [GitHub Discussions](https://github.com/mealie-recipes/mealie/discussions/categories/oauth-provider-example).

+If you don't see your provider and have successfully set it up, please consider [creating your own example](https://github.com/mealie-recipes/mealie/discussions/new?category=oauth-provider-example) so that others can have a smoother setup.